HasnainKousar/assignment1/readme.md

 4. mkdir : a linux command to create a new directory.
 Ex:  username:~/assignments$ mkdir assignment1
 This will create a new directory called "assignment1" in the assignments directory

+5. touch : a linux command to create an empty file in the current directory.
+Ex:  username:~/assignment1$ touch readme.md
+This will create a new file "readme.md" in the assignment1 directory